arhea/tplink-hs100/README.md

 - `GET` - `/plugs/:deviceId` - Get information about a specific plug on the network.
 - `GET` - `/plugs/:deviceId/on` - Turn the plug on.
 - `GET` - `/plugs/:deviceId/off` - Turn the plug off.

+## Thanks
+Thanks to [hs100-api](https://github.com/plasticrake/hs100-api) that serves as the underpinning of this service.